Technostress Quiz

 Fast: Complete it in just 3-5 minutes, making it easy to integrate into a busy schedule.

-Actionable: The results aren't just numbers; they translate into clear severity tiers, insightful personal archetypes, and evidence-based recommendations.
+Actionable: The results aren't just numbers; they translate into clear severity tiers, research-based archetypes, and evidence-based recommendations with academic citations.

 The assessment is structured into three core modules, ensuring a holistic view of an individual's experience: